 Specifications by Examples

-One of the analyst's key skills is to verify he or she was correctly understood.
+One of the analyst's key skills is to verify that he or she was correctly understood.
 When discussing complex issues, it may not be easy for attendees to follow the analyst's thoughts and ideas all the time, and they sometimes "switch off".
 Or they may pretend to understand because they are too shy to confess they got lost.
-There are a couple of techniques to verify the audience understand what has been said, such as asking verification questions or letting them paraphrase the message using their own words.
-Another great tool is to provide an example, as it is usually easier to imagine a concrete example than a complex abstract concept.
+There are a couple of techniques to verify the audience understands what has been said, such as asking verification questions or letting them paraphrase the message using their own words.
+Another great tool is to provide an example, as it is usually easier to imagine a concrete scenario than a complex abstract concept.

 Each non-trivial statement should be followed by an example.